Westlake-AI/openmixup/README.md

 ## Overview of Model Zoo

 Please run experiments or find results on each config page.
-Refer to [Mixup Benchmarks](docs/en/mixup_benchmarks) for the benchmarking results of mixup methods, and [Model Zoos](docs/en/model_zoos) for a comprehensive collection of mainstream backbones and self-supervised algorithms.
+Refer to [Mixup Benchmarks](docs/en/mixup_benchmarks) for benchmarking results of mixup methods.
+View [Model Zoos Sup](docs/en/model_zoos/Model_Zoo_sup.md) and [Model Zoos SSL](docs/en/model_zoos/Model_Zoo_selfsup.md) for a comprehensive collection of mainstream backbones and self-supervised algorithms.
 We also provide the paper lists of [Awesome Mixups](docs/en/awesome_mixups) and [Awesome MIM](docs/en/awesome_selfsup/MIM.md) for your reference.
+Please view config files and links to models at the following config pages.
 Checkpoints and training logs are on updating!

 * Backbone architectures for supervised image classification on ImageNet.